Things to do

 Dog sledding in Sweden

-Want a true winter adventure?
-Winter adventures don’t get much more real, or exotic than mushing your own team of Alaskan Huskies in svenska fjällen, the Swedish Mountains, or in Lapland in the Arctic Circle.
+Winter adventures do not get much more real, or exotic than mushing your own team of Alaskan Huskies in the Swedish mountains, or in Swedish Lapland in the Arctic Circle.

 Nature doesn’t get much closer than dog sledding through the white wilderness of the Swedish Mountains; through snow-clad forests and across frozen flatlands, lakes and mountains.
 It will give you an appreciation of the beauty of this part of Sweden and for the Huskies pulling you.
 They are bred for the task and you can expect them to cover between 15 km and 40 km a day, if you are lucky you might spot reindeer, wolverine and arctic hares on your trip and if you are extraordinary lucky, the very rare Arctic Fox.
 If you are here in April, there is a chance you will catch the world’s biggest light show – the Northern Lights.